 - Education: First, second and third cycle higher education and specialist degrees.

 - Work: Current employment (including employment form) and longer relevant employment held, postdoctoral visits (also included as employment if relevant), research exchanges relevant to the research described and any longer interruptions in the research that have impacted on your opportunity to gain merit as a researcher.

 - Merits and awards: Docentship/associate professorship, supervisees (postdoctoral and doctoral students; state the number of persons in each category and list the names of the up to 10 most relevant to you), up to 10 of your most relevant grants awarded in competition, up to 10 of your most relevant prizes and awards, and any other merits relevant to the application, such as lecture invitations, leadership positions, positions of trust, membership of scientific organisations and similar.

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-Your application within Starting grants within natural and engineering sciences is evaluated by one of 19 specialised subject review panel where the members are Swedish and international researchers.
+Your application for Starting grants within natural and engineering sciences is evaluated by one of 19 specialised subject review panel where the members are: Swedish and international researchers.
 For each panel there is a brief description of the panel and a list of the main focus areas covered.
 These focus areas are neither an attempt at a complete scientific classification, nor a reflection of research priorities.